vekyapps/cSSHer/README.md

 # Install instructions

-1. Navigate to the project directory
-  (on Windows: cd <path-to-directory>)
+1. In Terminal/CMD Navigate to the project directory (on Windows: cd path-to-directory)

 2. Install necessary dependencies